kurocha/coroutine/README.md

 }
 ```

-You may like to augment the `struct coroutine_context` to include additional fields, but the stack pointer must always remain the first one.
+You may like to augment the `struct CoroutineContext` to include additional fields, but the stack pointer must always remain the first one.

 ## Contributing